 Overhead Crane and Hoist

 Overhead cranes are present throughout the Notre Dame campus and are used and operated by a number of University employees.
-Overhead crane and hoist safety is designed to ensure this equipment is operated in a safe manner.
-Overhead crane and hoist safety applies to departments who own and operate cranes and hoists.
-Examples of cranes include overhead cranes, gantry cranes, and jib cranes.
+Overhead crane and hoist safety applies to departments who own and operate cranes and hoists and is designed to ensure equipment is operated and maintained in a safe manner.
+Examples of cranes include overhead cranes, gantry cranes, and jib cranes

-Personnel must attend overhead crane and hoist training before operating this equipment.
-Training includes classroom study as well as hands-on familiarization with the crane or hoist.
+Personnel must attend overhead crane and hoist training before operating equipment.
+Training includes a classroom/online portion and a hands-on familiarization with the crane or hoist.
 The classroom portion can be completed within complyND.
 The course tile is: "RMS_Overhead Crane and Hoist_Classroom Training - 2015".
 Risk Management and Safety provides the hands-on training and will document completion.
-Overhead Crane and Hoist Training must be taken every 3 years.
+Overhead Crane and Hoist Training is required initially and every 3 years thereafter.